Updated July 25, 2019

-The drinking age on all of Norwegian's ships is 21.
-However, passengers who are 18 to 20 years of age can purchase and consume beer or wine when the ship is in international waters (does not apply to Alaska or Hawaii sailings).
-A parent or legal guardian must be onboard the sailing with the minor and sign a consent form at the front desk.
+The drinking age on NCL's ships is 21 for most itineraries; it's 18 for sailings that operate round trip from European or Australian ports (though for beer and wine only).
+However, passengers who are 18 to 20 years of age can purchase and consume beer or wine on other itineraries, too, when the ship is in international waters (does not apply to Alaska or Hawaii sailings).
+In those instances, a parent or legal guardian must be onboard the sailing with the minor and sign a waiver form at the front desk.

-Bringing wine or Champagne onboard: It's allowed, but you'll have to pay a corkage fee for all wine that is brought onboard.
-Fees are $15 for 750ml bottles, $20 for 1,000ml and $30 for 1,500ml.
+Bringing alcohol onboard at embarkation: Beer and liquor is not allowed -- items will be secured until disembarkation day.
+Wine and Champagne are permitted, but you'll have to pay a corkage fee for any that is consumed onboard in staterooms, bars or restaurants.
+Fees are $15 for 750ml bottles and $30 for 1,500ml.
 There is no limit to the number of bottles passengers can bring onboard.
 Boxed wine is not allowed.

-Purchasing liquor in port: It will be retained until the end of the cruise.
+Purchasing alcohol in port: Same rules as above apply for wine and Champagne; all other alcohol will be retained until the end of the cruise.

-Complimentary drinks are typically available at the captain's cocktail party, the Latitudes (past passengers) cocktail party and art auctions.
+Complimentary drinks are available at the Latitudes (past passenger) cocktail party.

 Specialty bars on Norwegian vary by ship, but include top spots like the 5 O'Clock Somewhere Bar, specializing in margaritas; Shaker's Martini Bar; the Svedka & Inniskillin Ice Bar; Magnum's Champagne & Wine Bar; Maltings Beer and Whisky Bar; and Sugarcane Mojito Bar.
 Notably, wine lists onboard were developed in partnership with the Michael Mondavi Family.